cypherpunk-academy/2064/en/024_2021_Night-raid.md

 ## **2021**** Night raid

 <span style="font-variant:small-caps;">The bedroom of </span> Marlene's parents was on the first floor of the house.
-Both slept deeply when suddenly there was a loud crash on the ground floor and a bright flash of lightning shone through the bedroom window.
+Both slept deeply when suddenly there was a loud crash on the ground floor, and a bright flash of lightning shone through the bedroom window.
 Marlene's parents were shocked.
 Voices roared in confusion.
 Loud trampling in the stairwell, then after a short time a rumble again.